ionelmc/pytest-benchmark/docs/usage.rst

                         Fail test if performance regresses according to given EXPR (eg: min:5% or mean:0.001 for number of seconds).
                         Can be used multiple times.
-  --benchmark-storage=STORAGE-PATH
-                        Specify a different path to store the runs (when --benchmark-save or --benchmark-autosave are used).
-                        Default: './.benchmarks/<os>-<pyimplementation>-<pyversion>-<arch>bit',
-                        example: 'Linux-CPython-2.7-64bit'.
   --benchmark-cprofile=COLUMN
                         If specified measure one run with cProfile and stores 10 top functions.
 Argument is a column to sort by.